pagkly/Zed/Investopedia3/Trust Definition.md

 **A Spendthrift Trust:** This trust protects the assets a person places in the trust from being claimed by creditors.
 This trust also allows for management of the assets by an independent trustee and forbids the beneficiary from selling his interest in the trust.

 **Charitable Trust:** This trust benefits a particular charity or non-profit organization.
 Normally, a charitable trust is established as part of an estate plan and helps lower or avoid estate and gift taxes.
-A [charitable remainder trust](https://www.investopedia.com/terms/c/charitableremaindertrust.asp), funded during a person's lifetime, disperses income to the designated beneficiaries (like children or a spouse) for a specified period of time, and then donates the remaining assets to the charity.
+A [[charitable remainder trust]](https://www.investopedia.com/terms/c/charitableremaindertrust.asp), funded during a person's lifetime, disperses income to the designated beneficiaries (like children or a spouse) for a specified period of time, and then donates the remaining assets to the charity.

 **[Special Needs Trust](https://www.investopedia.com/terms/s/special-needs-trust.asp):** This trust is meant for a dependent who receives government benefits, such as Social Security disability benefits.
 Setting up the trust enables the disabled person to receive income without affecting or forfeiting the government payments.

 **[Blind Trust](https://www.investopedia.com/terms/b/blindtrust.asp):** This trust provides for the trustees to handle the assets of the trust without the knowledge of the beneficiaries.
 This could be useful if the beneficiary needs to avoid conflicts of interest.

-**Totten Trust:** Also known as a [payable-on-death](https://www.investopedia.com/terms/p/payableondeath.asp) account, this trust is created during the lifetime of the trustor, who also acts as the trustee.
+**Totten Trust:** Also known as a [[payable-on-death]](https://www.investopedia.com/terms/p/payableondeath.asp) account, this trust is created during the lifetime of the trustor, who also acts as the trustee.
 It's generally used for bank accounts (physical property cannot be put into it).
 The big advantage is that assets in the trust avoid probate upon the trustor’s death.
 Often called a “poor man’s trust," this variety does not require a written document and often costs nothing to set up.
 It can be established simply by having the title on the account include identifying language such as "In Trust For," "Payable on Death To" or "As Trustee For."

 Except, perhaps, for the Totten trust, trusts are complex vehicles.
-Setting a trust up properly typically requires expert advice from a trust attorney or a [trust company](https://www.investopedia.com/terms/t/trustcompany.asp), which sets up trust funds as part of a wide range of estate- and asset-management services.
+Setting a trust up properly typically requires expert advice from a trust attorney or a [[trust company]](https://www.investopedia.com/terms/t/trustcompany.asp), which sets up trust funds as part of a wide range of estate- and asset-management services.